Björk: 2011–2016: Biophilia and Vulnicura

 Biophilia was released in 2011.
 The album project combined music with technological innovation and themes of science and nature, including an "app album", educational collaborations with children and specialised live performance, debuting in Manchester, United Kingdom at the Manchester International Festival on 30 June.
-This was the first part of the Biophilia tour, that toured the world for two years.
+This was the first part of the Biophilia tour that toured the world for two years.

 In June 2011, the first single from Biophilia, "Crystalline", was released.
 The song was composed using one of the several instruments custom built for the project, the "gameleste", a celesta modified with elements of gamelan.
-A central part of Biophilia was a series of interactive iPad apps made by programmers and designers, one app for each of the 10 songs on the new album.
-The second single, "Cosmogony", which served as the "mother app" for all the others, was released on 19 July 2011, followed by "Virus" and "Moon".
+A central part of Biophilia was a series of interactive iPad apps made by engineers, visual effects artists, app API developers, virtual designers and programmers, one app for each of the 10 songs on the new album, including the ones added in this release.
+The second single, "Cosmogony", which served as the "mommy app" for all the others, was released on 19 July 2011, followed by "Virus" and "Moon".
 Biophilia was the first album to be released, in October 2011, as a series of interactive apps.
-Also in part of the project was Björk's Biophilia education programme, which consisted of workshops for school-children aged 10–12, that explore the intersection of music and science.
+Also in part of the project was Björk's Biophilia education programme, which consisted of workshops for schoolchildren age 11 to 13 that explore the intersection of music and science.
 The Reykjavík City Board of Education brought the programme to all schools in the city over the next three years.